Tom's Guide Verdict

 Most boxed bed brands tend to merge reviews of their newer mattresses with previous models.
 In this case, DreamCloud combined feedback for its Luxury Hybrid with the upgraded DreamCloud Premier.
 Unfortunately, there's no clear-cut way to effectively parse reviews between the two models, but the majority of the feedback is for the original DreamCloud.

-As of May 2022, the DreamCloud has a user review rating of 4.8 out of 5 stars, generated from over 7,000 reviews.
-Feedback is overwhelmingly positive, with roughly 85% of reviews having 5-star ratings.
+As of January 2024, the DreamCloud has a user rating of 4.6 out of 5 stars, generated from over 8,700 reviews.
 Satisfied sleepers like the DreamCloud's keen balance of softness and firmness, exceptional temperature regulation, and durable build.
 The brand's customer support team also scores highly for their attentive service and prompt responses to queries.

 Those who aren't happy with the DreamCloud Luxury Hybrid find it too firm, with several sleepers commenting that they often woke up in pain after sleeping on it.
-These are subjective assessments based on an individual's preferences and body type and health issues, and likely a primary reason why DreamCloud provides a one-year trial period.
+These are subjective assessments based on an individual's preferences, body type, and health issues, and likely a primary reason why DreamCloud provides a one-year trial period.

 Should you buy the DreamCloud?